biocoms/WGCNA/README.md

 ## 3  How to run
 1. Place `wgcna.R` in the same directory **alongside** the `GeneExpression/` folder.
 2. Open the script in **RStudio** to run the code

+Citation

+If you use this repository or the pipeline in your research, please cite:

+Nguyen, P. and Zeng, E. (2025).
+A Protocol for Weighted Gene Co-expression Network Analysis With Module Preservation and Functional Enrichment Analysis for Tumor and Normal Transcriptomic Data.
+Bio-protocol, 15(18): e5447. https://doi.org/10.21769/BioProtoc.5447